markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 }
 ```

-Now apply flexbox by adding the following CSS property declaration to the `header` rule in `style.css`:
+Now apply flexbox by adding the following CSS property declaration to the `header` rule:

 ```css
 display: flex;